 An employer mentor - An internship requires that a student be mentored by a content expert in the student’s area of study.
 If you don’t have the expertise at your organization, you can post the position as a job on AACC’s College Central job bank.

-A description of the position - Employers are encouraged to use this template.
+A description of the internship position - Employers are required to complete the requested information in the Internship Proposal link.

 An understanding of legal issues and best practices: